What Can We Help You With?

 Find the answers to the most common questions here in our FAQ section

-No, once a project is created it will stay licensed.
-You cannot delete an existing project.
+No, once a project is created it will stay licensed and you’ll always have access to it and your license on your account, even if your subscription expires.
+You cannot delete an existing project from your account.

 No, exported projects can only be used for the project you specifically licensed and defined them for during the export.
 If you have used one of our tracks in a project and want to use it in another one, you will have to create a new project and export the track once more with a license that is specifically tailored to that project.